 How to Succeed as a Freelancer in Fiverr

 Fiverr is still one fun site to work in.
 It is difficult to get a bad rating in this site if you’re good at what you do.

-On the other hand, flow of work here can be unpredictable sometimes.
+On the other hand, flow of work here can be unpredictable.
 The primary model of this site is that you set up your service description (called a gig) and wait for people to order it.
 You can have multiple gigs (recommended).

 I had already worked with Fiverr a little bit a few years back.
 One goal of this challenge was to revamp my inactive Fiverr account and start earning from it, too.

 Fiverr Market Research

 I had a few friends from the Facebook group who were making it big on this site, so I took the plunge into it again.